Fire With Woman and Children Looking at House

 • “Don’t feel bad:” The survivor has the right to feel bad and will need time to feel differently.

-• “You’re strong/You’ll get through this:” Many survivors do not feel strong and question if they will ever recover from the loss.
+• “You’re strong/You’ll get through this:” Many survivors don’t feel strong and question if they’ll ever recover from the loss.

 • “Don’t cry:” It’s okay to cry.

-• “It’s God’s will:” Giving religious meaning to an event to a person you don’t know may anger or insult the person.
+• “It’s God’s will:” Giving religious meaning to an event to someone you don’t know may anger or insult the person.

-• “It could be worse” or “At least you still have….:” It’s up to the individual to decide whether things could be worse.
+• “It could be worse” or “At least you still have… ” The individual decides whether things could be worse.

 Children At Risk After A Disaster

-We need to be prepared to deal with children after a disaster.
+We need to be prepared to deal with children’s needs after a disaster.
 Yes, it is a mental health issue.
-They may have anxiety, bad dreams, they may not be able to sleep, fear, they may be grumpy, sad, and anger may kick in.
-Sometimes, children do not know how to express how they feel.
+They may have anxiety, bad dreams, they may not be able to sleep, fear, they may be grumpy, sad, and angry.
+Sometimes, children don’t know how to verbally express how they feel.

-This is why I keep this old TV that will play DVDs if I use my Goal Zero Solar Generator.
-I can show movies to children, and adults as well.
-It’s only a 32-inch TV, but it will work great.
-If we stock up on some card games, board games, paper, and colored pencils that would be awesome.
-We will need everything we can pull out of our hat, so to speak, to keep the neighborhood as calm and stress-free as we can.
+This is why I keep this old TV.
+It will play DVDs if I use my Goal Zero Solar Generator, and I can also show movies to children and adults.
+It’s only a 32-inch TV, but it’ll work great if we stock up on card games, board games, paper, and colored pencils.
+We’ll need everything we can pull out of our hat, so to speak, to keep the neighborhood as calm and stress-free as possible.

-I must confess I have 10,000 straws ready to serve Kool-Aid or Tang to neighbors.
-Let’s hope people in my neighborhood can bring their own water, right?
-You know kids love straws and they will be great for the elderly as well.
+I must confess, I have 10,000 straws ready to serve Kool-Aid or Tang to neighbors.
+Let’s hope people in my neighborhood can bring their water, right?
+You know kids love straws, and they are also great for adults.
 What are some things you have thought about when a calamity hits your neighborhood?
-I can make dollar pancakes that will surely make someone smile.
+I can make dollar-size pancakes that will surely make someone smile.

 Here’s my play dough recipe that you can make: Play Dough by Linda